Abilene Christian University

-Abilene Christian University (ACU) is a private Christian university in Abilene, Texas.
+Abilene Christian University (ACU) is a private Christian research university in Abilene, Texas, United States.
+It is classified by the Carnegie Foundation as an R2 (High Research Spending and Doctorate Production) institution.
 It was founded in 1906 as Childers Classical Institute.
-ACU is one of the largest private universities in the Southwestern United States and has one of the 200 largest university endowments in the United States.
-Affiliated with Churches of Christ, the university is nationally recognized for excellence in service learning, undergraduate research, and undergraduate teaching.
+It is affiliated with Churches of Christ.

 History

-Abilene Christian University grew from an idea held by A.B.
-Barret and Charles Roberson to form a school in West Texas.
-The Churches of Christ in Abilene agreed to back the project.
-J.W.
-Childers sold Barret land and a large house west of the town, and lowered the price with the stipulation that the school would be named in his honor.
-Childers Classical Institute opened in the fall of 1906, with 25 students.
+The Churches of Christ in Abilene founded it as a Christian university for West Texas.
+Childers Classical Institute opened in 1906, with 25 students.
 It initially included a lower school starting in the seventh grade.

 When Jesse P. Sewell became president of the institute in 1912, the school began using Abilene Christian College on all its printed material.
-In 1920, the school paid the Childers family $4,000 and formally changed the name.
+In 1920, the school formally changed the name.

 The Optimist, the university's student-produced newspaper, was founded in 1912.
 The Prickly Pear, the school yearbook, was founded in 1916.
 The campus literary-arts magazine (now The Shinnery Review, formerly The Pickwicker) has been in production since 1933.